projectshft/coding-assessment/README.md

 ```

 ## Problem Five
-Write a function called `WorthTheWait` that takes the minutes parameter and logs the string `'The line is too long!'` if the wait for the Roller Coaster is over 60 minutes, or returns the string `'Let's do this!` if the wait is below 60 minutes.
+Write a function called `WorthTheWait` that takes the minutes parameter (passed as a number) and logs the string `'The line is too long!'` if the wait for the Roller Coaster is over 60 minutes, or returns the string `'Let's do this!` if the wait is below 60 minutes.

 ## Problem Six
-Using some JavaScript, have the `function addAllItems(array)` take the array parameter being passed and return the sum of all the items in the array.
+Using some JavaScript, have the `function addAllItems(array)` take the array argument being passed and return the sum of all the items in the array.

 For example: if the input string is `[2, 3, 3]` then your program should return `8`.